somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Complete Integration dissolves all boundaries, which causes end of thinking and hence end of time.
 In absence of any duality, there is only one.
 Nothing changes because there is nothing else to change to.
 In the absence of all boundaries there is ultimate symmetry.
 This cannot be captured by thinking because capturing is always in specific form.
 Hence there is no way to experience and/or record it.
 Complete Integration is not a finite psychological time process since dissolving all boundaries implies going beyond time.

 * Boundaries in mental Structures create psychological Time and vice versa.
 In this sense, Structures and Time are dual notions just as positive and negative are.
-Integration of Structures and Time gives rise to a unified notion of Structuretime (this is similar to, but not the notion of spacetime referred to in General Relativity).
+Integration of Structures and Time gives rise to a unified notion of Structuretime (this is similar to, the notion of spacetime referred to, in General Relativity).

 ### Structure and Language